OpenDSA/OpenDSA/RST/en/Glossary.rst

       are created from :term:`free store` as needed.
 When no longer needed, the object is either returned to :term:`free store` or left as :term:`garbage`, depending on the programming language.

+   dynamic programming
+      An approach to designing algorithms that works by storing a table of results for subproblems.
+      A typical cause for excessive cost in recursive algorithms is that different branches of the recursion might solve the same subproblem.
+      Dynamic programming uses a table to store information about which subproblems have already been solved, and uses the stored information to immediately give the answer for any repeated attempts to solve that subproblem.

    edge
       The connection that links two :term:`nodes <node>` in a